scriptrdotio/howto/cron/create_cron_job.md

 # How to schedule the automatic execution of a script (cron job)?

-Scriptr.io allows you to automatically execute your scripts are regular intervals.
+Scriptr allows you to automatically execute your scripts are regular intervals.
 There are two ways to do this:
 - From the [workspace](https://www.scriptr.io/workspace]
 - From the code of a script